mavaleri18/SETechAssessment_mavaleri/README.md

 I hold several certifications, including some of the most senior ones in the security field, such as CISSP, CEH, IBM Cloud Security Engineer, AWS Security Specialist, Cloud Security Knowledge (CCSK), IBM Security Architect, IBM DevSecOps Specialty, among others.
 I understand that certifications alone do not determine whether someone is a good professional or not.
 However, they demonstrate my commitment to continuous growth and learning every day.
 Along with being an ethical professional and a team player, this mindset has helped me in my career. https://www.linkedin.com/in/marvin-valerio-209690153/

+Note:I set up this environment from scratch solely for evaluation purposes, so I didn't follow the principles of least privilege or implement standard security best practices as I would normally do.
+However, I did this to assess the value of the products and how they detect these behaviors.
+For example doinf this in the way I did, we can observe that we are not in compliance with SOC 2 and how alerts are generated for unauthorized root access without MFA, etc. This allows us to evaluate the value of Sysdig Secure, Monitor, and Falco.
+All information, credentials, etc., have already been purged to ensure that they are not exposed in this public repository.

 TASKS:
 1.Create Kubernetes cluster - Do this however you want (EKS, GKE, AKS, IKS, OKE, KOPS, OCP, Rancher, whatever!
 Lots of free 'credit' options out there.)
 Cluster Creation with eksctl